allinbits/cosmos-cash/docs/architecture/adr-002-docs-structure.md

 - **README.md** - This document would outline the purpose of the reference documentation as per the methodology above.
 In addition it will also links to documentation created from the code itself, specifically
     - Code Documentation in form of Go Docs
     - Swagger API documentation
 - **GLOSSARY.md** - It is key that this is reviewed regulary and applied consistently.
 These form the terms of reference for users and ensure that discussion and design are based on consistent terms of reference.
+This file will be similar to [Cosmos Network Glossary](https://v1.cosmos.network/glossary) and can reference this.
 - **MODULES.md** - A markdown document that has references to module relevant documentation

 ##### docs/Reference/use-cases